SAP-samples/abap-cheat-sheets/18_Dynpro.md

   MODULE pai_9000.
 ```

-Implementation of the dialog modules in the ABAP program
+Implementation of the dialog modules in the ABAP program:

 ```abap
 MODULE pbo_9000 OUTPUT.